 Rachel Woodger is the sales and marketing manager for Turquoise Mountain NGO.
 Originally from England, she has spent the past year living in Kabul, Afghanistan.
-She serves as a liaison between international design brands and the artisans who create their jewelry for the global marketplace, translating across borders and through diverse cultures.
+She serves as a cross-cultural and business development liaison between international design brands and the artisans who create their jewelry for the global marketplace, translating across borders and through diverse cultures.

 What does style mean to you?